The Significance of His Birth

 Remember, it is important to be a doer of God’s Word, not merely a hearer or reader (James 1:22-25).
 Here are some practical ways to actively respond to God’s Word.
 Consider these or create other ways you can apply the message.

-Today prayerfully consider the contrast of “God’s ways” versus “human ways.”
+Today, prayerfully consider the contrast between “God’s ways” and “human ways.”

 What impact does this have on your choices and decisions today?